Skip to the main content.

 Check out our nSider Hub for all of nTech's staffing-related resources.

 Technological advancements are soon expected to replace many manufacturing workers.
-While manual labor is still needed in modern manufacturing facilities, the nature and volume of that labor is expected to change.
-There’s presently an immediate need for skilled workers who are able to solve complex problems, develop creative ideas and utilize innovative technical solutions.
+While manual labor is still needed in modern manufacturing facilities, the nature and volume of that labor are expected to change.
+There’s presently an immediate need for skilled workers who can solve complex problems, develop creative ideas, and utilize innovative technical solutions.

 1. Identify Skills Gaps in Your Business

 Although there are many jobs in manufacturing, the disconnect between technology and education has led to a growing gap in skills.
 What’s more, workplace training has been unable to keep pace with changing technology.
-You may need to upgrade skillsets especially with regard to problem solving, communication and organizational skills.
+You may need to upgrade skillsets, especially concerning problem-solving, communication, and organizational skills.

 2. Help Employees Keep Pace with New Technology